Travel updates and building works

 Current alerts

-- The new Frederick Road multi storey car park is now open, offering a total of 273 spaces.
-The first floor level will also be available in a few weeks, adding more spaces.
+• The new Frederick Road multi storey car park is now open, offering a total of 273 spaces.
+The first floor level will also open soon, adding more spaces.
 More Blue Badge spaces have been added, and EV points are available.
 See below for full details.

 Travel disruptions